jfrog/jfrog-idea-plugin/README.md

 Opening the JFrog panel displays two views:

 - The **Local** view displays information about the local code as it is being developed in the IDE.
-  JFrog Xray continuously scans the project's dependencies and source code locally.
+  You can continuously scan your project locally.
   The information is displayed in the **Local** view.
 - The **CI** view allows the tracking of the code as it is built, tested and scanned by the CI server.
   It displays information about the status of the build and includes a link to the build log on the CI server.

 ## The Local View

-The JFrog IntelliJ IDEA Plugin continuously scans your project's dependencies with JFrog Xray and displays this information under the Local view.
+The JFrog IntelliJ IDEA Plugin enables continuous scans of your project with the JFrog Platform.
+The security related information will be displayed under the Local view.
 It allows developers to view vulnerability information about their dependencies and source code in their IDE.
 With this information, a developer can make an informed decision on whether to use a component or not before it gets entrenched into the organization’s product.